-The WLIA Foundation’s initial goal is to raise $25,000 for the endowment fund.
-This will ensure that we can give at least one scholarship every year in perpetuity; our hope is that we can grow our fund and continue to support future generations of land records and geospatial professionals!
+The WLIA Foundation’s initial goal was to raise $25,000 for the endowment fund.
+We accomplished that short term goal, ensuring that we can give at least one scholarship every year in perpetuity.
+Our next goal is to reach $50,000 so that we can fund two scholarships every year, and the ultimate goal is to reach $100,000 covering four scholarships.
+This will allow us to support future generations of land records and geospatial professionals!

 Looking for other ways to donate?
 Use this form to make a cash or in-kind donation to the WLIA Foundation.